Marco888Space/How-to-commit-changes-and-push-a-new-version-of-Docker-image-to-repository/README.md

 ```
 docker run -p 5000:4000 -d REPOSITORY/IMAGE_NAME:TAG_NAME
 ```
-> Where 5000 is a host machine port that is mapped to 4000 - private port inside the container.
+> * 5000 is a host machine port that is mapped to 4000 - private port inside the container.
+> * -d option means "run in daemon mode".

 * Show application logs
 ```